dominiksmolinski3/esx_medicaments/README.md

 Add 'ensure esx_medicaments' or 'start esx_medicaments' whichever you please to the server.cfg

+Make sure that runs before esx_ambulancejob if you use it, otherwise it will override /revive command and it will not work.

 insert esx_medicamentsql.sql into your database

 All done!
 Contact me if need help.